Google moves closer to resolving EU investigation

 | BRUSSELS

-The European Commission said on Friday it had received detailed proposals from the world's most popular search engine, which has been under investigation for two years following complaints from more than a dozen companies, including Microsoft, that Google has used its market power to block rivals.
+The European Commission said on Friday it had received detailed proposals from the world's most popular search engine, which has been under investigation for two years following complaints from more than a dozen companies, including Microsoft (MSFT.O), that Google has used its market power to block rivals.

 If the Commission accepts the proposals under its settlement procedure, it would mean no fine and no finding of wrongdoing against Google.